 It has been my favorite since I was a little girl, probably because I loved the Strawberry Shortcake TV show.
 Did anyone else watch that show?
 I even had the dolls that smelled like strawberries.

 Strawberry Shortcake is a classic dessert because who doesn’t love tender, flaky biscuits topped with fresh strawberries and fluffy whipped cream.
-It is definitely a favorite dessert at our house, our boys LOVE strawberry shortcake.LATEST VIDEOS
+It is definitely a favorite dessert at our house and the perfect dessert for spring and summer!

-And I said biscuit because we are team biscuit when it comes to strawberry shortcake.
-I know strawberry shortcake can be made with white cake, yellow cake, angel food cake, or sponge cake, but biscuits are the best…and not any biscuits, homemade shortcake biscuits.
+Strawberry shortcake can be made with biscuits, white cake, yellow cake, angel food cake, sponge cake, or pound cake.
+Homemade shortcake biscuits are our favorite.
 Strawberry shortcake from scratch is the way to go, and don’t stress, this strawberry shortcake is simple to make!